 What are the issues with Airbnb?

-Why should you consider to Airbnb responsible in the first place?
 If there is one thing I learned from my research, is that Airbnb is not only the picture-perfect that they portray.
 Yes, Airbnb apartments are often cheaper and easy to book through the platform but there are also some issues that come along with it.
 The issues mostly lay with the Airbnb apartments that are being operated commercially.
 Airbnb advocates that their platform helps local families make some extra money, but actually the majority of houses on Airbnb are not based on the home-sharing principle.
 This is a problem because those apartments often do not have the right permits to become vacation apartments.
 With the set-up of Airbnb, many apartments are now operating illegally as a tourist flat.
 Because it is much more profitable to rent out an apartment to tourists than to regular tenants who stay for a longer period of time, many investors have started buying up houses to rent them out on Airbnb, making big money out of it.
 This takes houses off the market for people who are looking for housing and drives up rental prices making cities and towns more unaffordable for those who live there.

 The fun of actual home sharing